-\begin{theorem} If $(M,<)$ is an ordered loopless matroid, then the nbc bases form an order ideal of $\text{Int}_<(M)$. \end{theorem} This theorem is interesting on its own and provides, for example, evidence that broken circuit complexes play an important role in the theory of quasi-matroidal classes \cite{QS-stuff}.
-In order to prove it, we start with a lemma that provide us with the relationship between activities and broken circuits.
+At the very least, we can prove Theorem \ref{orderId}, which extends the approach of the third proof in Section \ref{sec:ind} using Las Vergnas poset on the set of bases.
+In order to prove it, we start with a lemma that yields a relation between activities and broken circuits.

 \begin{lemma} Let $(M,<)$ be an ordered matroid and let $C$ be a circuit whose corresponding broken circuit is $\hat C$.
 If $B$ is any basis with $\hat C \subseteq B$, then $\hat C \subseteq IP(B)$.
 Furthermore, $\hat C = IP(\hat B)$ for the smallest lexicographic basis $\hat B$ that contains $\hat C$. \end{lemma} \begin{proof} Let $c$ be the element in $C\backslash \hat C$.
 Since $C\subseteq B\cup\{c\}$ any element $d\in \hat C$ can be replaced by $c$ to obtain a new basis.
 Since $\hat C$ is a broken circuit, we have $c<d$ and therefore $d\in IP(B)$ as desired.